-We have been showing photos of our advanced frangipani trees (on our other frangipani website) for more than ten years.
-This process works well for both us and customers but we are yet to decide exactly how we will use this website.
+We have been showing photos of our advanced frangipani trees for more than 10 years.
+Photos can be seen on our other frangipani website.
+(Visit sitemap to see link).
+This process works well for both us and customers, but we are yet to decide exactly how we will use this website.

 This website is dedicated to our smaller frangipani plants, less than 1 metre.
 We would like to show individual photos of all our small frangipanis online for customers to choose from however that might too time consuming and unrealistic.
 Our plan B is to try grouping frangipanis with a similar size and shape and display a group photo.
 In order to spend more time on growing and caring for frangipanis and keeping our websites up to date, we will also experiment with a “minimum order”.

 Either way, when we receive an order or enquiry from a customer, we will do our best to use photos and comments to inform the customer what they will be getting before they get it.

 Hi.
 Thanks for visiting.
 We have recently reorganizing the information pages on this website.
 Sorry for any broken links or missing pages.
 Please use the search box to search for the moved content.